Infection Control Statement: August 2022

 Infection transmission events or significant events involving infection control

-There have been no infection transmission events specific to Woodlands Medical Centre in the last 12 months with the exception of the global pandemic of Covid-19 to which we have responded in line with national guidance.
+There have been no infection transmission events specific to Woodlands Medical Centre in the last 12 months.

 Audits and risk assessments undertaken and subsequent actions

-Risk assessments and protocols associated with minimising the spread of Covid-19 are reviewed on a regular basis as new guidance is introduced nationally.
+Risk assessments and protocols are reviewed on a regular basis as new guidance is introduced nationally.

 Wearing of Personal Protective Equipment (PPE) has been strictly adhered to as recommended in guidance from Public Health England (PHE) and is regularly risk assessed and changed as recommended in the updated guidance regularly provided by PHE.